 In fact by continuing to run the old pain programme, Johnny’s unconscious is sabotaging his efforts to improve his fitness and has resulted in Johnny taking pain-killers which are causing him stomach problems.

 Fortunately, long-term pain is not inevitable.
 There are a number of ways of dealing with it, including understanding how it works, pacing, becoming fitter and more active, and focusing on goals.
 I use a variety of methodologies to support clients in their journey out of pain.
 I always start with Explain Pain, which is just about helping you to understand the neuroscience of pain.
-Then there are short-term methods such as OldPain2Go®.
-For those where the pain is more intractable, it is possible to get a shift over a longer period, using methods such as Graded Motor Imagery and Acceptance Commitment Therapy.

 To book an appointment you can call 01234 409538 and ask for a BrainWorks Initial Consultation, or book online.